doctorfree/RoonCommandLine/markdown/clone_pyroon.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-Clone_pyroon is distributed under an Open Source license.
+CLONE_PYROON is distributed under an Open Source license.
-See the file LICENSE in the Clone_pyroon source distribution for information on terms &amp; conditions for accessing and otherwise using Clone_pyroon and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the CLONE_PYROON source distribution for information on terms &amp; conditions for accessing and otherwise using CLONE_PYROON and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues